ahmed-tasaly/Sunset-Hadith-Market/README.md

 <br />

 ## Build-tool 🧰
-You need to have [Android Studio 4.2 or above](https://developer.android.com/studio/preview) to build this project.
+You need to have [Android Studio Beta 3 or above](https://developer.android.com/studio/preview) to build this project.
 <br>
 <img src="./beta_android.png" height="200" alt="Beta-studio"/>